ymyke/cardio/README.md

   likelihood to lose the card? -- Then, a save game and game progress score would somehow take into account a hash over the entire game to make sure the game has not been tampered with?
 Then only authoritative scores are allowed in leaderboards etc.
-  Can the TSM be used somehow to that end?
+  Can the TSE be used somehow to that end?
 Or some authoritative docker images with the software?
 Of course one option is always to deploy on the web and run it centralized.
+  (Yet another option might be to create logs of information with each run (including all user choices) that can be used to simulate and verify the run.
+That way, it can be verified if such a run relly exists.
+(Such a system would still be prone to cheating by creating a computer agent that brute force searches for the best run.))
 - Corveaux special ability/animal?
 Can consume ghosts/souls/spirits and release them as blood/energy/...?
 - Have floor tiles with special effects?
 I.e., more strength if a create is on it?